fylein/qbo-db-connector/README.md

         git-pylint-commit-hook
         ```
      * Run `chmod +x .git/hooks/pre-commit`

+Please not that maintaining a score of 10 is important as the CI pylint action fails when a pull request is opened

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details